 The symptoms of CRPS are worsened by emotional stress, can spread to other parts of the body, and last anywhere from months to years, with early treatment being the best defense against the condition.

 CHRONIC PAIN MANAGEMENT OPTIONS

 CRPS can affect anyone – there is no rhyme or reason to who this condition will grab hold of.
 A recent National Pain Report featured the story of a college athlete who developed CRPS after surgery.
 Katie experienced her greatest CRPS treatment success with IV ketamine infusions, supplemented with therapy band exercises, yoga, and swimming.

 Beside ketamine infusions, which the Mayo Clinic says “may substantially alleviate pain,” other CRPS treatment options include traditional over-the-counter, prescription and opiate-based pain relievers, certain tricyclic antidepressants, anticonvulsants, nerve pain and nerve-block medications, corticosteroids, and even bone-loss medications.

 CRPS patients also rely on non-medicinal therapies to treat their chronic pain.
 Hot/cold therapy, topical analgesics like lidocaine patches or capsaicin, physical therapy, TENS therapy, biofeedback and spinal cord stimulation are a few of the most effective options.

 If you or a loved one is suffering from chronic pain – whether from CRPS, Lyme disease, fibromyalgia, or any other chronic pain condition – ketamine infusion therapy could help increase your mobility and get you back to living life.
-We are happy to offer a free consultation to new patients.
-If you’d like to speak with an experienced member of our team, please complete the brief form below and we will get in touch with you shortly to answer question, address your concerns, and get you started on the path towards healing and hope.
+If you’d like to speak with an experienced member of our team, please complete the brief form below and we will get in touch with you shortly to answer any questions, address your concerns, and get you started on the path towards healing and hope.